 Nick Henry, Chief Executive Officer, James Fisher and Sons plc

-Marian Sudbury, Director, Global Operations, Department for International Trade
+Marian Sudbury, Director, Global Operations, Exports and Investment, Northern Powerhouse, Department of International Trade

 Sarah Glendinning, Regional Director, CBI

 Moderator – Chris Tighe, North East Correspondent, Financial Times